modin-project/modin/docs/pandas_on_ray.rst

 .. code-block:: text

-  NotImplementedError: To contribute to Pandas on Ray, please visit github.com/modin-project/modin.
+  NotImplementedError: To contribute to Modin, please visit github.com/modin-project/modin.

 We have compiled a list of currently supported methods `here`_.